Nastel/TNT4J/README.md

 	logger.isSet(OpLevel.DEBUG, "myapp.mykey", myvalue);

 ### State logging
-log application state to improve diagnostics of performance, resource and other problems which are hard to trace using standard event logging techniques.
+Log application state to improve diagnostics of performance, resource utilization and other tough problems which are difficult  to trace using standard event logging techniques.
 Simply register your state dump listener and export state variables specific to you application.
 State dump listeners can be called on VM shutdown or on demand.

 Generate application dump on demand.